TrshPuppy/obsidian-notes/OSCP/AD/manual-enumeration/LDAP-ADSI.md

 Instead of the nested for loops we had before, we've instead instantiated our `$dirSearcher` object with `$dirEntry` (like before), and `$LDAPQuery`.
 According to Microsoft (linked earlier), calling `DirectorySearcher` with two arguments will result in `$dirSearcher`'s `RootPath` value being set to the first argument (`dirEntry`), and then `$dirSearcher`'s `Filter` property being set *to the second argument* (`$LDAPQuery`).

-Additionally, the second argument *is a list of string values*, meaning you can *set the filter to retrieve multiple properties*.
+Additionally, the second argument *is a list of string values*, meaning you can *set the filter to retrieve multiple object types*.
 So, if you wanted to enumerate with a filter for user `samAccountType` accounts, you could call the function from the command line like this (after importing it):
 ```powershell
 # Import the script as a module first:
 PS C:\Users\stephanie> Import-Module .\enumeration.ps1